 If you do split up with your partner in the future, a prenuptial agreement can help to speed up the process.
 This is because what happens to your assets has already been decided, so there is no need to negotiate this in court.

-If you’re going through a divorce, or you’re looking for guidance on drawing up a prenuptial agreement, it’s important to involve the experts.
+If you’re going through a divorce, it’s important to involve the experts.
 Your lawyer will be able to instruct one of our forensic accountants who have a wealth of experience in this area and can work with your lawyer to help to uncover any hidden assets that may affect you.